The Beatles broke up at Disney World. John Lennon signed the paperwork that disbanded the Beatles in 1974 at the Polynesian Resort.

-High inside the hollow Matterhorn is a basketball court.
+Hidden inside the hollow Matterhorn ride is a basketball court.
 It's part of an employee break room.

 The sailing ship Columbia, which is supposed to be a replica of the first U.S. ship to circumvent the globe, actually was built in large part from the plans for the HMS Bounty, of mutiny fame.
 Disney's shipbuilders couldn't find plans for the original Columbia, so they relied heavily on those of Capt.
 William Bligh's ship, which had similar dimensions.